China 'will no longer recognize' British passports for Hong Kong residents | DW | 29.01.2021

-Beijing had threatened to retaliate after Britain extended residency rights for up to 3 million Hong Kongers eligible for the British National Overseas passport.
+Beijing had threatened to retaliate after Britain extended residency rights for millions of Hong Kongers eligible for the British National Overseas passport.

 A national security law in June last year prompted Britain to offer refuge to almost 3 million Hong Kong residents